DanielWolff2001/BachelorThesis_DWolff/README.md

 4. HC_EEG.py: Performs Hierarchical Clustering on the EEG model with deleted edges.

 Other files:
-- bep3dmulti.Rmd: This file was used to created the examples throughout chapter 2 and 3.
+- bep3dmulti.Rmd: This file was used to create the examples throughout chapter 2 and 3.